Omenia/robotframework_for_apis/README.md

 [pygments](http://pygments.org), thanks Georg Brandl et al.

-## Towards model based testing: Properties matter, values do not
+## Towards model-based testing: Properties matter, values do not

-### Let's move the logic from tests to JSON Schemas
+Let's move the logic from tests to JSON Schemas.

 Our original goal was to make test three lines at max: